M-arcus/cloudron-docs/knowledgebase/docs/managed-hosting.md

 * Encrypted daily backups
 * Hosted email with a custom domain
 * Easily migrate to a larger instance
-* No user limit and app count restrictions

 ## Pricing